Ak-Army/cli/README.md

 cli is a simple, fast package for building command line apps in Go.
 It's a wrapper around the "flag" package.

 # Example usage
-Declare a struct type along with an fields you want to capture as flags.
+Declare a struct type along with a fields you want to capture as flags.
 ```Go
 type Echo struct {
     Echoed string `flag:"echoed, echo this string"`